 - 1. Configure Postfix to receive mail for stationX.example.com, and store user mailboxes in Maildir format. - 2.
 When mail is received for ru@stationX.example.com, that mail should be forwarded to the users richard and linus. - 3.
 Configure dovecot to serve user Maildirs on both imap and pop3. - 4.
-Generate a new key and self signed certificate for use with ssl encrypted imaps and pop3s and then enable those protocols. - 5.
+Generate a new key and self signed certificate (see genkey, openssl, mkcert.sh, /etc/pki/tls/certs/Makefile for help with this step) for use with ssl encrypted imaps and pop3s and then enable those protocols. - 5.
 Test your secure mail server with mutt.